davidsho/Portfolio/README.md

 - [x] Format crypto table for mobile
 - [x] Fix 404 error on /* routes
 - [ ] Add back to top button on pages that require it
+- [ ] Write API for now playing into index.js so API Key is not exposed client-side